Version Control For Deployment

 Modern Trends Shaping Version Control for Deployment

-• Infrastructure as Code (IaC): Version control is increasingly used to manage infrastructure configurations alongside application code.
+- Infrastructure as Code (IaC): Version control is now used to manage not just application code but also infrastructure configurations.

 How to choose the right version control tool